elasticpath/react-pwa-reference-storefront/src/components/src/Bloomreach/README.md

 #### Description

-Bloomreach search component using Bloomreach suggestion search.
+Displays a search header and search box.
+When shoppers search by using this component, the component searches your imported Bloomreach catalog.
+The component implements the Bloomreach suggestion search feature.

+**Note**: Requires that the  Bloomreach plug-in is implemented in your Elastic Path Commerce solution.

 #### Usage